Consolidated TBY Sea Wolf: Operational history

 The production TBYs were radar-equipped, with a radome under the right-hand wing.
-The first aircraft flew on 20 August 1944.
-By this time though, the Avenger equipped every torpedo squadron in the Navy, and there was no need for the Sea Wolf; in addition, numerous small problems delayed entry into service.
-Orders were cancelled after production started, and the 180 built were used for training.
+The first newer aircraft flew on 20 August 1944.
+By this time the Avenger equipped every torpedo squadron in the Navy, and there was no need for the Sea Wolf; in addition, numerous small problems delayed entry into service.
+Orders were canceled after production started, and the 180 built were used for training.

+The TBY-2 was delivered to the Navy on 7 November 1944 and equipped VT-97 by April 1945.
+The Navy canceled the rest of the order in September 1945 after VJ day and put its efforts into fielding the radar equipped Avenger.
+The end of the war also halted the development of the TBY-3.
+They were held in reserve in the late 1940s before finally being withdrawn.

+In July 1945, one aircraft was damaged due to a collapsed landing gear, operating from NAS Patuxent River.
+Also, in July 1945, one airframe was lost when it crashed when it overshot the runway at Convair field.
+In January 1946, another landing incident damaged one at NAS Norfolk, another was damaged in a ground looping accident in April 1946 at NAS Anacostia.
+There were other small incidents in the late 1940s while they were in service.